May 19, 2020

-Escaping the cough of Beijing
+Escaping the Cough of Beijing

-By Stuart Ratcliff, CLI Immersion student
+By Stuart Ratcliff, CLI Chinese Immersion Program student

 When planning where to study in China there are a few things to consider.
 One is that China offers a wide range of environments.
 It is home to giant sprawling metropolises as well as beautiful mountains and small villages.
 All are interesting and equally Chinese in their own right, but some are easier and nicer to live in than others.